WDFN: The Fan

 WWWW changed its call letters to WDFN in May 1994, and on July 11 of that year, it became a sports-talk station branded as "The Fan".
 For much of its run in the format, WDFN competed with WXYT (1270 AM), and later WXYT-FM (97.1), for Detroit's sports-talk audience.

 WDFN affiliated with Fox Sports Radio in May 2003.
 Before then, it was affiliated with ESPN Radio.
 The station was the Detroit outlet for national radio broadcasts of NFL games via Westwood One, including Sunday and Monday Night Football, NFL postseason games, and the Super Bowl from 1997 through 2004.
 When the Detroit Lions were not playing that Sunday, it would occasionally air the afternoon doubleheader.

-The WCAR call sign is now in use at AM 1090 in the Detroit suburb of Livonia, Michigan, which airs a sports format.
-AM 1160 in Fenton, Michigan now uses the WCXI call letters, and can be heard in much of the Metro Detroit area.

-WDFN's afternoon program, Stoney and Wojo, conducted comedic tournaments called "Stoney and Wojo Invitationals" several times each year.
-Similar to the NCAA Tournament, 64 "teams" would be represented in brackets split into geographic regions.
-These tournaments have featured such random items as body parts, soft drinks, cartoon characters, and even people with the first name of Mike.
-To determine the result, listeners called in and picked a winner in each game.
+From 2001 to 2009, WDFN was the Detroit Pistons' flagship radio station.

-On December 18, 2005, prior to the Detroit Lions' final home game of the season (against the Cincinnati Bengals), WDFN organized a "Millen Man March" outside Ford Field, in support of the many fans outraged by the leadership of then-team president Matt Millen, under whom the Lions were 20-57, with many of the losses coming in heartbreaking fashion.
-The station also purchased a billboard ad by the stadium which read "Not This Millenium - Rebuilding Since 1957" (the last year the Lions won an NFL championship).
+On December 18, 2005, prior to the Lions' final home game of the season against the Cincinnati Bengals, WDFN organized a "Millen Man March" outside Ford Field, in support of the many fans outraged by the leadership of then-team president Matt Millen, under whom the Lions were 20–57.
+The station also purchased a billboard ad by the stadium which read "Not This Millenium - Rebuilding Since 1957", which is the last year the Lions won an NFL championship.

-On July 13, 2007, Stoney and Wojo were the substitute hosts on the popular nationally syndicated The Jim Rome Show (for the vacationing Jim Rome).
+On July 13, 2007, Stoney and Wojo were the substitute hosts on the popular nationally syndicated The Jim Rome Show for the vacationing Jim Rome.